lucievomelova/ArticlesDatabaseSystem/README.md

 - open http://localhost:5984/_utils/#/_all_dbs
 - there you can inspect used databases
 (*Note that some databases might not be created yet if you didn't use them in the provided application*)

+#### If you encounter some problems with pouchdb-server:
+There is a small possibility that pouchdb-server won't work.
+In that case, you can replace all links to local paths for new database names and work only with temporary databases.
+Those databases cannot be inspected using Fauxton UI, but the application will still work.
+- if you encounter problems with pouchdb-server:
+  - open the project in a code editor (like VSCode)
+  - locate folder addToDbB
+    - open all files and replace links in `new PouchDB` in each file with local database names, eg: new PouchDB("http://localhost:5984/articles/") -> new PouchDB("articles")
+  - save all changes
+  - open index.html in browser.
+Now the application should work as intended